Réno-Dépôt

 Réno-Dépôt (known as Reno-Depot outside of Quebec) was a Canadian chain of home supply stores owned by Rona, Inc. Primarily operating in Quebec, Réno-Dépôt was a warehouse-styled format with a focus on discounted renovation and household hardware products.
 The chain briefly expanded into Ontario under the name The Building Box; following Rona's acquisition of Réno-Dépôt, these stores were re-branded as Rona Home & Garden locations in 2004.

+The chain was briefly relaunched in 2013 as a discount wholesale retailer, with the chain operating primarily in Quebec, as well as selected locations in Alberta and Ontario.
+The chain's remaining locations were closed and rebranded as Rona+ in 2024.